studersi/test-4/tutorial-9/README.md

 * Closing connection 0
 ```

 We have set up a backup system with the simplest of means.
-So easy, that in the future we will might again be happy to be know about this method, when we want to verify that a proxy server is working before the right backend is running.
+So easy, that in the future we will might again be happy to know about this method, when we want to verify that a proxy server is working before the right backend is running.

-###Step 2: Linking the proxy module
+###Step 2: Enabling the proxy module

 Several modules are required to use Apache as a *proxy server*.
 We compiled them in the first tutorial and can now simply link them.